mattovic/E2G/README.md

 * Authentication is implemented.
 * Parrot function is implemented.
+* Database get through wechat

 ## To do

-* database add/delete/modify/get through wechat
+* database add/delete/modify through wechat
 * dict to xml
+* reply with hyperlink
+* reply text format

 ## Backend